Reliable soil analysis

 Biological: the viability of the specimen.

-Recommendation: Nutritional recommendations tailored to the farmer’s culture.
-Considering the joint characteristics of the soil and the plant.
+Recommendation: Nutritional recommendations tailored to the farmer’s crop, taking into account the combined characteristics of the soil and plant.

 Chemical : total nitrogen-N; C/N ratio; nitrogen supply maximum; total sulfur-S; maximum sulfur supply; C/S ratio; Phosphorus available to the plant – P; blocked phosphorus P; Potassium-K available to the plant: blocked potassium K; Magnesium – Mg, calcium – Ca, sodium – Na available and blocked forms.